eggplants/yarn-plugin-deploy-lockfiles/README.md

   },
 ```

-Eeach folder listed in the workspace will get a `yarn.deploy.lock` file generated inside of it.
+Eeach folder listed in the workspace will get a `yarn.lock` file generated inside of it.

 ## Run

 Simply run `yarn`: you'll see a few lockfiles popping out at each workspace folder.
 You can use those lockfiles as you wish, for example by setting

-    YARN_LOCKFILE_FILENAME=yarn.deploy.lock
+    YARN_LOCKFILE_FILENAME=yarn.lock

 to use them as the main lockfile for deployment.